 The Company uses the Internal Model for a number of different purposes.
-Most prominently, it is used to compute the Company's SCR which is typically done on at least a quarterly basis and reported quarterly to AGL's Board of Directors and the Board Risk & Finance Committee.
-This includes the calculation of the solvency ratio (defined as Own Funds divided by SCR) and a breakdown of the SCR per risk category.
+Most prominently, it is used to compute the Company's SCR which is typically done on at least a quarterly basis and reported quarterly to AGL's Board and the Board Risk and Finance Committee.
+This includes the calculation of the solvency ratio (defined as Own Funds divided by SCR) and the SCR.